Longno242/TF2-DUMPER/README.md

 This tool reads memory from a live game process.
 That may violate game or platform terms and can interact with anti-cheat.
 Use only on accounts and environments where you are allowed to do so.
 This project is for education and interoperability research.

 ## License

-No license is set by default; add one if you share the repo publicly.